Combined Comprehensive Bovine Embryo Transfer

 & Artificial Insemination Training Course

-Our Artificial Insemination course is only taught in conjunction with our Comprehensive Embryo Transfer Course.
-The AI Course is a 1 day class taught the Monday before the 4.5 day ET Course.
+Our Artificial Insemination Course is only taught in conjunction with our Comprehensive Embryo Transfer Course.
+The Combined Comprehensive Bovine Embryo Transfer & Artificial Insemination Training Course is a 6 day school that begins on a Monday and ends at 1:30 P.M. on Saturday.

-The Bovine Embryo Transfer portion of the course teaches the most economical methods to perform embryo transfer thereby maximizing profit & is designed for dairymen or ranchers wanting to perform embryo transfer on their herds, as well as veterinarians wanting to learn embryo transfer to perform in their practice.
+The Bovine Embryo Transfer portion of the course teaches the most economical methods to perform embryo transfer in cattle, thereby maximizing profitability.
+It is designed for dairymen and ranchers wanting to learn how to perform embryo transfer on their herds; as well as veterinarians wanting to learn embryo transfer to incorporate into their practice.
+Veterinarians can also apply to their state veterinary associations for up to 50 hours of Continuing Education Credit for attending this course.

-We limit the number of students per school to five.
+We limit the number of students per school to 8.
 This ensures a high level of teacher/student interaction.
-Certificates of competency are given after taking the 4.5 day school & completing the theory & practical techniques of embryo transfer.
-It takes the average student 4.5 consecutive days to absorb the instructions & experience the different manipulations in cows & at the microscope when help is needed.
-The classroom is Wi-Fi enabled, so feel free to bring your laptops or tablets.
+Certificates of competency are given to students who complete the course and demonstrate an understanding of the theory & practical techniques of embryo transfer.

 Key Benefits of Artificial Insemination